JanOppolzer/2fa/README.md

 ## Installation

-The easiest way to install MetaMan is to use [Envoy](https://laravel.com/docs/10.x/envoy) script in [metaman-envoy](https://github.com/JanOppolzer/2fa-envoy) repository.
+The easiest way to install 2FA is to use [Envoy](https://laravel.com/docs/10.x/envoy) script in [2fa-envoy](https://github.com/JanOppolzer/2fa-envoy) repository.
 The repository also contains configuration snippets for Apache, Shibboleth SP and Supervisor daemons.